muktaking/eexamcenter/Readme.md

 public and assets/images are publicly accessible folder. assets/images: store images

-**Problems**
+*please, create folder 'assets > images' & 'assets > fileData' under assets folder(you should create it yourself)* **Problems**
 This site's index, about-us, and help pages are hard coded. certain variables(that will affect SEO, Marking system) are also hard coded.
 To change, you have to chage manually(sorry for that)